bigbosstony/N00769714.github.io/README.md

 PiHue includes a Raspberry 2 Model B, Philips Hue bulbs, the bridge, a router or a ethernet switch, power adapter and ethernet to USB adapter(in case your laptop do not have a ethernet port).
+Also, website service will be needed as [IFTTT](https://ifttt.com), you will need to create a account on this website.
+This website is used to trigger event or make web requests.
+A json server is necessary for handling the data transmission and data update.
+Local host or using other available server is your choice.
+In my case, I host a local server.
+If you are using local host, you will need to make it public accessible by a secure line.

 2.2 System Perspective
 ----------------------

 ### 2.2.1 Product Perspective

-The product will be written by Python on the Raspberry Pi side.
-It will using some pi libraries adopted from internet.
+This product is open source, with the hopes that users will modify and distribute their own customized version.
+It will be written by Python on the Raspberry Pi side.
+It will using some  libraries adopted from internet.

 ### 2.2.2 Product Functionality

 Tha main functionality of my product is to provide user to control lights in your home.
+Connect the bridge and raspberry pi in the same local network.
+For testing and demonstration purpose, raspberry pi and the bridge are connected to a ethernet switch, and the ethernet switch is connect to laptop witch has setup the internet sharing function.
+This project is designed to work with the internet.
+Users will take input from keyboard to turn On/Off the lights, also adjust the brightness.
+On the mobile side, with a IFTTT account, users will be able to control light on their cellphone.
+The software on raspberry pi will have the function to display the current light status on the screen in a fullscreen mode.
+Users will get SMS message when the lights on or off.

 ### 2.2.3 Requirements